-As we mentioned earlier, there’s a caveat to including qualitative and quantitative data from mistaken signups when calculating your NPS score.
+As mentioned earlier, there’s a caveat to including qualitative and quantitative data from mistaken signups when calculating your NPS score.

-The caveat is that while you should take feedback from mistaken signups very seriously when it comes to marketing, onboarding, and support, there’s not much value in looking too deeply into product-specific feedback from people that buy your product accidentally.
+The caveat is that while you should take feedback from mistaken signups very seriously when it comes to marketing, onboarding, and support, there’s not much value in looking too deeply into product-specific feedback from people who buy your product accidentally.

 Often, a mistaken or accidental customer’s first instinct is to offer sweeping criticism of your product in their NPS feedback.
-Instead of specifically pointing out the onboarding or marketing failure that caused their cancellation, they’ll criticize your product or business as a whole.
+Instead of explicitly pointing out the onboarding or marketing failure that caused their cancellation, they’ll criticize your product or business as a whole.